yoco-ws/cliquedit/README.md

 ### How it works

+cliquedit replaces the attribute within the html tag being modified...
 Each page has an unique numeric ID...
 Cliquedit takes the default values if the connection is lost...
+Each element has a unique name...
 (Aquitectura, diseño, etc. No lo veo tan necesario para una documentación de implementación pero es un plus)

 ### Dependencies